How do I create an account?

 Can undergraduates apply to present at SWPACA?

-How do I submit a proposal for a discussion-based roundtable?
+How do I submit a proposal for a roundtable?

 What happens after I submit my proposal?

-After submitting a proposal, you will receive an automated acknowledgment email from the presenter database.
+After submitting a proposal, you will receive an automated acknowledgment email.
 Please note that this is not the same as an acceptance.

-Area Chairs are responsible for vetting proposals according to relevance, merit, the scholarly standards governing their fields, and various other factors.
+Area Chairs are responsible for vetting proposals per relevance, merit, the scholarly standards governing their fields, and various other factors.

 SWPACA practices rolling reviews of individual, panel, and roundtable proposals.
 Area Chairs try to review and accept or reject proposals within two weeks of receipt.
 However, given our Area Chairs’ differing teaching/administrative schedules, the wait time for conference acceptance/rejection decisions may exceed this two-week time frame.